JCOP 3 PGCA cards with Idopte middleware

 You must always disable certificate chain writing ("StoreUserCertOnly=true") since the card profile does not allow for storage of CA certificates.

-Key archival of a historical confidentiality cert must be done.
-The service task "Cert: Load Key History List" must be configured to recover only a single certificate, otherwise the limit of allowed certificates will be exceeded.
+For key archival of a historical confidentiality certificate the service task "Cert: Load Key History List" must be configured to recover only a single certificate, otherwise the limit of allowed certificates will be exceeded.
 For more information, see section "Cert: Load Key History List" in Standard service tasks in Identity Manager.

 [Fields]